rwdevlead/terraform-codespaces/labs/lab_04_managing_mulitple_resources/github.md

 In the GitHub web interface:
 1. Navigate to your repository's settings
-2. Verify the teams exist and have the correct permissions
+2. Verify the teams exist
 3. Check the branch protection rules
-4. Confirm the CODEOWNERS file exists and is properly configured
+4. Confirm the `.gitignore` file exists and is properly configured

 ## Success Criteria
 Your lab is successful if: